Altinn/altinn-apiclient-maskinporten/README.md

 Pre-release versions of this nuget are made available on Github.

-## Basic usage
+## Usage

-For most scenarios utilizing the  extensions methods provided is the most convenient way of using this library, offering a HttpClient that can be injected and used transparently.
+This library provides extensions methods providing means to configure one or more HttpClients that can be injected and used transparently as any other HttpClient instance.

-You will need to configure a client definition, which is a way of providing the necessary OAuth2-related settings (client-id, scopes etc) as well as a way of getting the secret (either a X.509 certificate with a private key or a JWK with a private key) used to sign the requests to Maskinporten.
+You will need to configure a client definition, which is a way of providing the necessary OAuth2-related settings (client-id, scopes etc), as well as a way of getting the secret (either a X.509 certificate with a private key or a JWK with a private key) used to sign the requests to Maskinporten.
+The client definition also contains other settings, such as whether Altinn token exchange should be used.

 > Note: There are several different client definition types built-in that can be used for aquiring secrets from various, or one can provide a custom one if required.
 It is also possible to create several named/typed clients using different combinations of settings and definition types.
 See below for a list of builtin client definitions, and the "SampleWebApp"-project (especially Startup.cs) for examples on how this can be done and extended with your own custom definitions if required.